sebastianerb/airHelper/README.md

-# airHelper
+# as3-helper
-Some standalone classes for Adobe AIR
+Some standalone classes for Adobe AIR (Actionscript 3)